MrDiamond123/PCBuildingInfo/README.md

 ## I GOT MY PARTS!!
 1st, get your anti-static wristband and put it on, so you don't waste your money by stocking your parts or hurting your self

-2nd, unbox the box...
-DON'T DROP IT!!
+2nd, unbox the boxes...
+DON'T DROP THEM!!

 3rd, carefully take all the parts out the there anti-static bag with the plastic parts